 There’s a switch on the side of the lens to turn it either on or off.
 There aren’t any other options or ways to customize it.

-It does offer improvement over not having it turned on, though, and I’ve not run into any adverse affects from it.
+It does offer an improvement over not having it turned on, though, and I’ve not run into any adverse effects from it.
 As with all mechanical vibration reduction systems, it does eat into battery life.

 It’s worth noting that the version of this lens with the Sony mount does not include the Vibration Compensation feature.
 It’s only available on the versions with the Nikon and Canon mounts.

 Autofocus.
 The autofocus system in this lens is of a type that Tamron calls Piezo Drive, or PZD.
 It promises faster and quieter autofocus.
 In practice, I’ve found it to be quite good.
 While it doesn’t have the same snappiness of a high-end sports or wildlife lens, for an all-purpose lens at a significantly lower price point, the autofocus motor works well.

 Sharpness.
 I found it to be quite sharp zoomed out wide but noticeably less so when zoomed in, especially wide open.
 That’s pretty much what I’d expect, especially for a lens at the entry end of the market.
 But I was a little surprised how close to the center of the frame the softness extends.
 A good illustration of this is this photo of the detail on the front of the Lincoln Memorial.
 (Click on it to open a full-size version.)